to book or for information call:

 Senior citizens from England may use free their bus passes throughout Weymouth after 9.30am until 11pm with the exception of the seasonal 501 Open Top Bus to Portland.
 Morven House is approximately 150 yards from the nearest First Southern National bus stop on Dorchester Road for buses heading towards Dorchester.
 Ask the driver for the "Weymouth College" Stop.
 It is 200 yards from the nearest stop on the Esplanade for buses heading into Weymouth town centre and 50 yards from the nearest stop on Greenhill for buses heading to Swanage or Poole.

 The popular Jurassic Coast Bus Service links Weymouth to Exeter, Lyme Regis & Poole in the summer calling at smaller towns like Bridport, Lyme Regis and Beer along the way.
 The Swanage Steam Railway is a great way to see the Purbecks running from the Park & Ride at Norden near Corfe Castle to Swanage.
+On Saturday's a train runs from Weymouth to Corfe Castle to connect with the steam railway.

 There are many things to see and do around this beautiful Jurassic area and many events taking place too.
 See the Visit Dorset website for more information on current events.